AdobeDocs/media-analytics.en/help/implementation/variables/ads/ad-break-start-time.md

 >[!ENDSHADEBOX]

 The ad break start time variable is the offset of the ad break inside the content, measured in seconds.
 For a pre-roll the value is `0`; for a mid-roll the value is the playhead position at which the break begins.
-The Pod position reporting dimension is auto-populated as a classification of the Ad pod dimension from this value.

 | Property | Value |
 | --- | --- |